There are a lot of them on the market right now, so you might be wondering “what is a short sale?”

 Sellers who find themselves in this position are left with two options: they can sell at the current market value and bring the extra cash to closing, or they can ask their bank to forgive the difference.
 When the bank agrees to forgive the difference it's called a “Short Sale.”

 Why Short Sales Take Longer Than Regular Sales

 In a regular sale, when you make an offer it goes directly to the homeowner.
 They may accept your offer, or they may issue a counteroffer, but once you reach agreement you're done.
-The house is placed into pending status and you move towards closing in 30 to 45 days.
+This process might take 3 or 4 days if there are several counteroffers.
+The house is then placed into pending status and you move towards closing in 30 to 45 days.

 In a short sale transaction, however, there is an extra step, and it's big one.
 Once the seller agrees to the terms of your offer the contract has to be submitted to the bank for short sale approval.

 Sometimes the bank or lienholders will get back to you quickly, in 30 days or so.
 However, in other cases the banks take much longer than that.
 In the worst cases, I've seen it take up to 9 months to for the bank to approve a short sale

 Also, there’s no guarantee the bank will accept your offer, even if it was at list price.
 Sometimes they come back and ask you to pay more than the home was originally listed for.

 Here's another possible wrinkle: while your offer has been sitting at the bank waiting for someone to pick up the file the house may remain on the market and may receive backup offers.
 The bank can ask the listing agent to submit the highest and best offer, and if yours is lower, you lose the house.

 Is This The Best Way to Get a Good Deal on a House?

 You may have heard that buying a short sale is a good way to get a great deal on a house.
 Sometimes it can be, but there are many more disappointing stories than there are good ones.